If you've worked with Excel before, you're probably quite familiar with 2 basic commands for saving workbooks:

 If workbook_Name <> False Then

-The following screenshot shows the VBA code behind the sample macro (called “Save_Workbook_NewName”) which is included in the Excel workbook that accompanies this tutorial.
-You can get immediate free access to this workbook by clicking here.
+The following screenshot shows the VBA code behind the example macro (called “Save_Workbook_NewName”) which is included in the Excel workbook that accompanies this Excel VBA Save Workbook Tutorial.
+You can get immediate free access to this example workbook by subscribing to the Power Spreadsheets Newsletter.

 This macro can be divided in the following 3 parts: